 Spermicide describes a bunch of different creams, films, foams, gels and suppositories that contain chemicals that stop sperm from moving.

 Spermicide describes a bunch of different creams, films, foams, gels and suppositories that contain chemicals that stop sperm from moving.
-You insert them deep into your vagina, so they also keep sperm from getting through your cervix and into your uterus.
+You insert them deep into the vagina, so they also keep sperm from getting through your cervix and into your uterus.
 If you have no other options, spermicide is better than nothing.

 With perfect use, spermicides are 82% effective, but with normal use, they’re only 72% effective.
 Again, that’s better than nothing!